rust-lang/rust/text/0000-async_await.md

 ### "Initialization" pattern

-One pattern that sometimes occurs is that a future has an "initialization" step which could ideally happen before the future starts being polled.
-Because the async function does not begin evaluating until you poll it, and it captures the lifetimes of its arguments, this pattern cannot be expressed with a single `async fn`.
+One pattern that sometimes occurs is that a future has an "initialization" step which should be performed during its construction.
+This is useful when dealing with data conversion and temporary borrows.
+Because the async function does not begin evaluating until you poll it, and it captures the lifetimes of its arguments, this pattern cannot be expressed directly with an `async fn`.

 One option is to write a function that returns `impl Future` using a closure which is evaluated immediately: